dohlee/metheor/README.md

     --cpg-set <cpg-set.bed>
 ```

+*Options*
-`-i, --input`: Path to input BAM file.
+- `-i, --input`: Path to input BAM file.

-`-o, --output`: Path to output table file summarizing the result of epipolymorphism calculation.
+- `-o, --output`: Path to output table file summarizing the result of epipolymorphism calculation.

-`-d, --min-depth`: Minimum depth of reads covering epialleles to consider. [default: 10]
+- `-d, --min-depth`: Minimum depth of reads covering epialleles to consider. [default: 10]

-`-c, --min-cpgs`: Minimum number of consecutive CpGs in a CpG stretch to consider.
+- `-c, --min-cpgs`: Minimum number of consecutive CpGs in a CpG stretch to consider.

-`-q, --min-qual`: Minimum quality for a read to be considered. [default: 10]
+- `-q, --min-qual`: Minimum quality for a read to be considered. [default: 10]

-`-c, --cpg-set`: (Optional) Specify a predefined set of CpGs (in BED file) to be analyzed.
+- `-c, --cpg-set`: (Optional) Specify a predefined set of CpGs (in BED file) to be analyzed.

 **Local pairwise methylation disorder (LPMD)**
 ```